ProximaAerospace/Proxima_hardware/README.md

 # Proxima hardware
-Here you can find all KiCad files for Proxima Official Flight Computers
+Here you can find all CAD files for Proxima Official Flight Computers